optus23/Game-Tutorial---Research-Project/docs/index.md

 ## Extrem cases of tutorial

-Mario, Portal, Spiderman, Megaman... are extream tutorial games, that means 90% of the game is about teach through experience and gradually.
+Mario, Portal, Spiderman, Megaman... are extream tutorial games, that means 90% of the game is about "Teach Gradually Through Experience".
 In this case we are going to talk about every step that makes mario in the beginning.
 This Game example is a masterpiece of level design, everything you see in the first level teaches you to play without telling you absolutely nothing.

 ### Super Mario Bros, example